The adviser–student relationship

 Master of Arts (AM)

-Application for admission must be to the PhD program, with the exception of Harvard College undergraduates with advanced standing who apply for a combined AB/AM.
-Students already in the PhD program may receive an AM degree in passing.
+Application for admission must be to the PhD program; students already in the program may receive an AM degree en route to the doctorate.

-Candidates are required to have at least as many 200-level as 100-level courses, and only in rare exceptions will courses below the 100-level be allowed to count toward the degree.
+To obtain this degree the candidate must complete eight semester courses.
+One of these courses must be the Proseminar, another must be a 200-level Comparative Literature seminar, and the remaining six courses must include three in the first literature and two in the second literature.
+No more than one of the eight semester courses may be a 300-level reading course.
+Students are required to have at least as many 200-level as 100-level courses, and only in rare exceptions will courses below the 100-level count toward the degree.
 The candidate must demonstrate proficiency in three languages, one of which may be English.
-Except for AB/AM candidates, one of the languages must be premodern or cross-cultural, as described in the requirements for the PhD.
+One of the languages must be premodern or cross-cultural, as described in the requirements for the PhD.

 The Third Year and Beyond